bencheeorg/benchee/README.md

 |> IO.puts
 ```

-This is how the "functional transformation" works here:
+This is a take on the _functional transformation_ of data applied to benchmarks here:

-1. Configure general parameters
+1. Configure the benchmarking suite to be run
-2. run n benchmarks with the given parameters gathering raw run times per function (done in 2 steps, gathering the benchmarks and then running them `Benchee.measure`)
+2. run n benchmarks with the given configuration gathering raw run times per function (done in 2 steps, gathering the benchmarks and then running them with `Benchee.measure`)
 3. Generate statistics based on the raw run times
 4. Format the statistics in a suitable way
 5. Output the formatted statistics

-This is also part of the official API and allows a more fine grained control.
+This is also part of the official API and allows for more fine grained control.
 Do you just want to have all the raw run times?
 Grab them before `Benchee.statistics`!
 Just want to have the calculated statistics and use your own formatting?
 Grab the result of `Benchee.statistics`!
 Or, maybe you want to write to a file or send an HTTP post to some online service?
 Just replace the `IO.puts`.

 This way Benchee should be flexible enough to suit your needs and be extended at will.
+Have a look at the [available plugins](#plugins).

 For more example usages and benchmarks have a look at the [`samples`](https://github.com/PragTob/benchee/tree/master/samples) directory!